 In the appendix, we show similar analyses across female caste profiles to estimate the interest from male suitors towards different caste-occupational types for women.
-We report the results in Appendix Table A.9.
+We report the results in Appendix Table A.10.
 Panel A reports the overall results while Panel B and Panel C report the results for Delhi and Bangalore, respectively.
 The results show that women employed in 'masculine' occupations are less likely to receive interest in comparison to those in 'feminine' occupations for Other High Caste profiles.
-However, for Brahmin and SC female profiles the nature of occupation does not seem to matter.
+However, for Brahmin and SC female profiles, the nature of occupation does not seem to matter.
 Both Brahmin and Other High Castes show a positive preference, as before, for women who are not working.
+These results hold for profiles in Delhi in Panel B. For Bangalore, in Panel C, we do not find any consistent differential behavior for high caste-occupation groups (column (2) vs column (3)) among the employed female profiles.
+While Brahmin women in neutral and masculine occupations are penalized relative to those in feminine occupations, this is not the case for Other High Caste female profiles.